AllaPranathi/Shepherdme.ai/README.md

 # ShepherdMe.ai

 This repository contains code to instantiate and deploy a toxic comment classifier along with a custom UI wrapper.
 This model is able to detect 6 types of toxicity in a text fragment.
 The six detectable types are - toxic, severe toxic, obscene, threat, insult, and identity hate.
+The hosted model can be found here - https://heroku-deployment-shepherme.herokuapp.com/

 The model [MAX Toxic Comment Classifier](https://github.com/IBM/MAX-Toxic-Comment-Classifier/) is based on the [pre-trained BERT-Base, English Uncased](https://github.com/google-research/bert/blob/master/README.md) model and was finetuned on the [Toxic Comment Classification Dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) using the [Huggingface BERT Pytorch repository](https://github.com/huggingface/pytorch-pretrained-BERT).